Thomas Paine

 The British government of William Pitt the Younger was worried by the possibility that the French Revolution might spread to Britain and had begun suppressing works that espoused radical philosophies.
 Paine's work advocated the right of the people to overthrow their government and was therefore targeted with a writ for his arrest issued in early 1792.
-Paine fled to France in September, despite not being able to speak French, but he was quickly elected to the French National Convention.
+In September, Paine fled to France, where he was quickly elected to the French National Convention, despite not being able to speak French.
 The Girondins regarded him as an ally; consequently, the Montagnards regarded him as an enemy, especially Marc-Guillaume Alexis Vadier, the powerful president of the Committee of General Security.
 In December 1793, Vadier arrested Paine and took him to Luxembourg Prison in Paris.
 He completed the first part of The Age of Reason just before he was arrested.
 Mark Philp notes that "In prison Paine managed to produce (and to convey to Daniel Isaac Eaton, the radical London publisher) a dedication for The Age of Reason and a new edition of the Rights of Man with a new preface."
 James Monroe used his diplomatic connections to get Paine released in November 1794.

 Paine became notorious because of his pamphlets and attacks on his former allies, who he felt had betrayed him.
 In The Age of Reason and other writings, he advocated Deism, promoted reason and freethought, and argued against religion in general and Christian doctrine in particular.
 In 1796, he published a bitter open letter to George Washington, whom he denounced as an incompetent general and a hypocrite.
 He published the pamphlet Agrarian Justice (1797), discussing the origins of property and introducing the concept of a guaranteed minimum income through a one-time inheritance tax on landowners.
-In 1802, he returned to the U.S. He died on June 8, 1809.
-Only six people attended his funeral, as he had been ostracized for his ridicule of Christianity and his attacks on the nation's leaders.
+Having returned to the U.S. in 1802, Paine was broadly ostracized for his ridicule of Christianity and his attacks on the nation's leaders.
+Following his death on June 8, 1809, only six mourners attended Paine's funeral.

-Early life and education
+Biography

-Paine was born on January 29, 1736 (NS February 9, 1737), in Thetford, Norfolk, England, to Joseph Pain (1708–1787), a tenant farmer and stay-maker, and Frances Pain.
-Joseph followed the Quaker faith and Frances was an Anglican.
-Despite claims that he adopted a new spelling after emigrating to America in 1774, he was already using "Paine" in 1769 while living in Lewes, Sussex.
+Paine was born on January 29, 1736 (NS February 9, 1737), the son of Joseph Pain (1708–1787), a tenant farmer and stay-maker, and Frances Pain, in Thetford, Norfolk, England.
+Joseph was a Quaker and Frances an Anglican.
+Despite claims that Paine changed the spelling of his family name upon his emigration to America in 1774, he was using "Paine" in 1769, while still in Lewes, Sussex.